sponticelli/GameStarterKit/README.md

-# GameStarterKit
+# LiteNinja GameStarterKit

-GameStarterKit is a Unity3D project that provides developers with a quick start for prototyping mobile game concepts.
+LiteNinja GameStarterKit (GSK) is a Unity3D project that provides developers with a quick start for prototyping mobile game concepts.
 It includes pre-made assets, scripts, and tools from the LiteNinja libraries to simplify and streamline game development.

 ## Features